hdugan/NTLlakeloads/README.md

 ## Why?

 A better way of interpolating nutrient data in the lakes.
-Both for load calculations and for data visualization.
+Both for mass calculations and for data visualization.

 We often linearly interpolate water quality observations between